codingbychanche/Read-ATR/0_src/atdump_man.md

 atdump
 ======
-Dumps the contents of an file, saved on an Atari Dos 2.x formated disc to the standart output.
+Dumps the contents of an file, saved on an Atari Dos 2.x formated disk to the standart output.

 Works for single density (720 sectors, 128 bytes/ sector) enhanched density (1040 sectors, 128 bytes/ sector) and double density (720 sectors/ 256 bytes/ sector).